Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Model Description

 \subsection{Approximate Gradient}

 In this section, we focus on deriving a tractable method to solve the decision-dependent model.
-Our approximate function can be derived from the partial gradient of the profit function.
+Our approximate function can be derived from the partial gradient of the cost function.
 Ideally, when the solution sequence moves to the direction of our approximate gradient, the generated sequence will converge to a stationary point as in the gradient descent method.
-When the profit function is convex, the corresponding sequence will get close to the optimal solution.
+When the cost function is convex, the corresponding sequence will get close to the optimal solution.

-To begin with the derivation of the approximate gradient, we first derive the gradient of profit function.
-Note that since the profit function is not smooth but concave in $q$, we derive one of the subgradient.
+To begin with the derivation of the approximate gradient, we first derive the gradient of cost function.
+Note that since the cost function is not smooth but concave in $q$, we derive one of the subgradient.
 We use $\nabla$ to denote the gradient and $\partial$ to denote the subgradient.

-Though the denotation $\partial_{p,q} \pi(p,q,D)$ usually refers to the subgradient set of the profit function, to simplify the denotation, we use it to denote any elements belongs to the subgradient set in the following passage.
+Though the denotation $\partial_{p,q} l(p,q,D)$ usually refers to the subgradient set of the cost function, to simplify the denotation, we use it to denote any elements belongs to the subgradient set in the following passage.
 In practice, the choice of element only affects the approximate gradient at $q=D$.
 We take the same approximate approach as model (\ref{eq::appr-obj}) , which we formally state in Definition \ref{def::appr-grad}.

 \begin{definition}[Approximate Gradient] Given a feature $z$ and a decision point $(p, q)$, the approximate gradient at this point is defined as

 \end{definition}